CUSP Program

 - Funding is prioritized for small-scale operations and for underserved (socially disadvantaged) communities as described in CDFA’s Farmer Equity Report.

-- Producers may only receive a maximum CUSP funding of $20,000 every 12 months.
+- Producers may only receive a maximum of $20,000 of CUSP Extreme Weather funding every 12 months.
 IERCD will cross-check applicants with CDFA to ensure no repeat funds are awarded within that time period.

 Examples of covered expenses can include but are not limited to: